SDK spoofing if a type of mobile ad fraud where criminals fake installs and in-app events on real devices.

-- Avoid measurement solutions that utilize Open Source SDKs.
-Open Source SDKs are inherently less secure and are exposed to many times more bot attacks.
+- Avoid measurement solutions that utilize Open Source SDKs because they are inherently a security breach and are much more exposed to reverse engineering and bot attacks.

-- Look for an SDK that has secure communications with their servers.
-At AppsFlyer, we introduced this security measure in 2014 and have since added a number of additional security measures.
+- Look for an SDK that has secure communications with their servers

-- Use a fraud solution that blocks bots.
-Protect360 automatically blocks bots based on our proprietary bot signature database.
+- Use a fraud solution that blocks bots

-- Most SDK Spoofing bots follow pre-programmed patterns.
-Protect360’s behavioral anomaly detection automatically blocks non-human behavioral patterns, such as those originating from SDK Spoofing.
+- Search for a solution that has behavioral anomaly detection and that can automatically blocks non-human behavioral patterns, such as those originating from SDK hacking